The ultimate guide to administrative tasks and duties

 1. Strong organizational skills

 Administrative and organizational skills go hand in hand.
-Not only do those in administrative positions keep on top of competing priorities by multitasking in often fast-paced environments, they often help their managers juggle their schedules, too.
+Those in administrative positions manage multiple priorities by multitasking, often in fast-paced environments, while also assisting their managers with scheduling and task coordination.

-• Organizing and maintaining records, files, and databases
+• Organizing and maintaining filing systems, records, and databases

 • Writing memos and transcribing recorded dictation